fluxninja/aperture/docs/content/sdk/javascript/manual.md

     snippetName="handleRequestRateLimit"
  />

-The above code snippet uses the Aperture client instance to initiate `startFlow` calls, which include essential business labels that will be matched to the labels set in the policy created in Aperture Cloud.
+The above code snippets is making `startFlow` calls to Aperture.
+For this call, it is important to specify the control point (`awesomeFeature` in the example) and business labels that will be aligned with the policy created in Aperture Cloud.
 For each flow that is started, a `shouldRun` decision is made, determining whether to allow the request into the system or to rate limit it.
 In this example, we only see log returns, but in a production environment, actual business logic can be executed when a request is allowed.
-It is important to make the `end` call made after processing each request, in order to send telemetry data that would provide granular visibility for each flow.
+It is important to make the `end` call made after processing each request, to send telemetry data that would provide granular visibility for each flow.

 For more context on using the Aperture JavaScript SDK to set feature control points, refer to the [example app][example] available in the repository.